Is Bali Safe for Travelers?

 If you plan to stay in Bali for over 30 days, it means you will have to extend your visa.
 As a traveler, you are entitled to 30 days with the possibility to extend to 60 days.
 However, to do so, you will need to visit immigration.

 Also, be careful with the dates, usually two weeks to process the extension will be enough and stress-free.
-Do not leave it to the last minute!
+Do not leave it to the last minute; the fine is 1 million rupiah per day of overstay.

 There are rumors that the process will soon be available online.
 Fingers crossed!